 According to Spector’s report, the Prison Reorganization Act of 1944 instructed prison staff to regard each inmate “as an individual in need of treatment.
 Our ultimate objectives would be attained only if we studied each inmate as an individual and treat him (according to) his specific needs.
 Eventually he would assume his own responsibilities of citizenship.”

-Objectives of the prison library
+Rehabilitation objectives of the prison library

 “The primary purpose of the library is to assist in the general training and welfare of the prison population leading toward education, vocational and personal adjustments and advancement,” Spector wrote.